-Keeping things simple, but ideal for a gamer on a budget who still wants to embrace PC gaming, is the HP Victus 15L gaming desktop.
+Keeping things simple, but ideal for a gamer on a budget who still wants to embrace PC gaming, is the Asus ROG Strix gaming desktop.
 While it won’t be quite up to scratch for the likes of Elden Ring or Cyberpunk 2077 played at max settings, it’s more than good enough for less demanding games and titles like Fortnite or Final Fantasy XIV.
 Tucked away inside its stylish casing, which offers a distinct white aesthetic with some sweet LED accents, are suitably effective hardware specs.

 To further make this desktop system a more beginner-friendly option, the PC includes a wired keyboard and mouse to get you started.
 While you’re likely to upgrade these at some point, at least you have what you need available to you right out of the box.
-Other features include the ability to connect more than one monitor, wired network connectivity via its built-in Gigabit Ethernet port, and those aforementioned good looks.
+Other features include the ability to connect more than one monitor, both Wi-Fi and wired network connectivity, and those aforementioned good looks.
 If you’re just starting out with PC gaming, this is a great way to dip your feet in without spending a fortune.
-You can upgrade some specs during the checkout process if you like, and can jump up to an RTX 3060 GPU for just $200 more.
-That’s still a great deal if you’re willing to spend a bit extra.

 - Boosted 16GB of RAM

-Lenovo may not be as well-known for gaming as brands like Alienware or MSI, but the fact is that it makes some surprisingly solid gaming machines and you’ll see its name when shopping around for gaming PC deals.
-This gaming desktop tower runs on a Core i5-12400 hexa-core CPU paired with a GeForce RTX 3060 graphics card, which is one of the best of Nvidia’s newer 30-series GPUs, and is certainly one of the best you’re going to find for this price at the moment.
+HP may not be as well-known for gaming as brands like Alienware, but the fact is that it makes some surprisingly solid gaming machines and you’ll see its name frequently when shopping around for gaming PC deals (and more than once in this very roundup).
+This Victus 15L gaming desktop tower runs on a Ryzen 7 CPU paired with a Radeon RX 6600 XT graphics card, which is one of AMD’s newer GPUs and is certainly one of the best you’re going to find for around this price at the moment.

-This GPU boasts 12GB of VRAM, making it one of the top choices for 1440p and even 4K gaming if you have a monitor for it.
-For memory, you’ve got a full 16GB of speedy 3,200MHz RAM.
-These are very capable specs for a gaming PC deal in this price bracket, and pre-installed cooling fans keep everything running smoothly while a glass side panel makes the desktop tower’s LED-accented design look great on your desk.
+This GPU boasts 8GB of VRAM, making it one of the top choices for 1440p and even 4K gaming if you have a monitor for it and drop the in-game settings a bit.
+For memory, you’ve got a full 16GB of speedy DDR43200 RAM.
+These are very capable specs for a gaming PC deal in this price bracket, and pre-installed cooling fans keep everything running smoothly while a glass side panel makes the desktop tower’s wleek white design look great on your desk.

-This high-value desktop tower is one of the best pre-built gaming PC deals with a dedicated GPU that you’ll find for around a grand right now.
-Just enter codes LEGIONINTEL20 and SURPRISESAVINGS at checkout.
+You also get a 512GB SSD with a 1TB HDD for overflow, giving you plenty of storage space for your game library with room to spare.
+This high-value desktop tower is one of the best pre-built gaming PC deals with a dedicated GPU that you’ll find right now.
 And, like most of our other picks, it even comes bundled with a mouse and keyboard.